BBBSnowball/bl808-linux-nixos/README.md

     (Or at least I couldn't get them to do it.
 They don't seem to support multi-core and even a single core doesn't start if I use those tools.)
   - TODO: Fix exit code of Bouffallo's tools.
 This is ok for now because it works in the GUI and we only have one flash command after that (i.e. the user is likely to notice errors).
+  - TODO: Or look into how much work it would be to make [blisp](https://github.com/pine64/blisp) work for bl808.
 - Essential drivers:
   - remoteproc
     - communication between M0 and D0 cpus